impressivewebs/QuestionMark.js/README.md

 [View a demo here](http://www.impressivewebs.com/demo-files/question-mark-js/)

 # Instructions
 To make it work, it's pretty simple.
 Link the CSS file in the `<head>` and run the script on page load (or at the bottom).
-Make sure all the mandatory files are included (question.mark.html, question.mark.css, question.mark.js).
+Make sure all the mandatory files are included (`question.mark.html`, `question.mark.css`, and `question.mark.js`).

 To customize, edit the question.mark.html file to include your own keyboard shortcuts.
 For each `<ul>` included with a class of `help-list`, a new column will be created.
 If you want a single column, use a single `<ul>`.
 Longer columns will scroll vertically.